Resident Policies and Regulations

 Tips for Preventing Mold and Mildew

-It is our goal to maintain the highest quality living environment for our residents.
-To help achieve this goal, it is important to work together to minimize mold and mildew build up in your apartment.
-You can help minimize mold and mildew growth in your apartment by taking the following actions: Open windows frequently when the weather is dry to allow an exchange of air and permit the introduction of sunlight throughout your apartment.
-It may help if you run the fan on your furnace to circulate fresh air throughout your apartment during these times.
-In damp or rainy weather conditions, keep windows and doors closed.
-If possible, maintain a temperature of between 50 and 78 degrees Fahrenheit within your apartment at all times.
-Clean and dust your apartment on a regular basis as required by your lease.
-Regular vacuuming, mopping and use of environmentally safe household cleaners are important to remove household dirt and debris that mold feeds on.
-Periodically clean and dry the walls and floors around the sink, bathtub, shower, toilets, windows and patio doors using a common household disinfecting cleaner.
-On a regular basis, wipe down and dry areas where moisture sometimes accumulates, like countertops, windows and windowsills.
-Use any pre-installed bathroom fan when bathing or showering and allow the fan to run until all excess moisture has vented from the bathroom.
-Use the exhaust fans in your kitchen when cooking or while the dishwasher is running and allow the fan to run until all excess moisture has vented from the kitchen.
-Limit houseplants to a reasonable number to keep the moisture level in your apartment at a minimum.
-Ensure that your clothes dryer vent is properly connected and clean the lint screen after every use.
-When washing clothes in warm or hot water, watch to make sure condensation does not build up within the washer and dryer closet; if condensation does accumulate, dry with a fan or towel.
-If you live in a humid climate, the use of a personal dehumidifier will help regulate humidity levels in your apartment and create a more comfortable environment.
-Thoroughly dry any spills on carpeting.
+Regular vacuuming, mopping, and using environmentally safe household cleaners are essential to remove household dirt and debris that mold feeds on.
+Periodically clean and dry the walls and floors around the sink, bathtub, shower, toilets, windows, and patio doors using a typical household disinfecting cleaner.
+Regularly wipe down and dry areas where moisture sometimes accumulates, like countertops, windows, and sills.
+Use any pre-installed bathroom fan when bathing or showering, and allow the fan to run until all excess moisture has been vented from the bathroom.
+Use the exhaust fans in your kitchen when cooking or while the dishwasher is running, and allow the fan to run until all excess moisture has been vented from the kitchen.
+Limit houseplants to a reasonable number to keep the moisture level in your Apartment at a minimum.
+Ensure that your dryer vent is connected correctly, and clean the lint screen after every use.
+When washing clothes in warm or hot water, watch to ensure condensation does not build up within the washer and dryer closet; if condensation accumulates, dry it with a fan or towel.
+If you live in a humid climate, using a personal dehumidifier will help regulate humidity levels in your Apartment and create a more comfortable environment.
+Thoroughly dry any spills on the carpeting.
 Do not overfill closets or storage areas.
-Do not allow damp or moist stacks of clothes or other cloth materials to lay in piles for an extended period of time.
+Do not allow damp or moist stacks of clothes or other cloth materials to lay in piles for an extended period.

-Immediately report to the management office any evidence of a water leak or excessive moisture in your apartment, storage room, garage, or any common area.
-Immediately report to the management office any evidence of mold or mildew-like growth that cannot be removed by simply applying a common household cleaner and wiping the area.
-Also report any area of mold or mildew that reappears despite regular cleaning.
-Immediately report to the management office any failure or malfunction with your heating, ventilation or air-conditioning system.
-As your lease provides, do not block or cover any of the heating, ventilation or air-conditioning ducts in your apartment.
-Immediately report to the management office any inoperable windows or doors.
-Immediately report to the management office any musty odors that you notice in your apartment.
+Immediately report any evidence of a water leak or excessive moisture in your Apartment, storage room, garage, or common area to the management office.
+Immediately report to the management office any evidence of mold or mildew-like growth that cannot be removed by simply applying a standard household cleaner and wiping the area.
+Also, report any area of mold or mildew that reappears despite regular cleaning.
+Immediately report any failure or malfunction with your heating, ventilation, or air-conditioning system to the management office.
+As your Lease provides, do not block or cover any heating, ventilation, or air conditioning ducts in your Apartment.
+Immediately report any inoperable windows or doors to the management office.
+Immediately report any musty odors you notice in your Apartment to the management office—maintenance emergency line 727-275-3057.

 Bath Exhaust Fans

-The primary purpose for having an exhaust fan is to remove the moisture out of the bathroom.
+The primary purpose of having an exhaust fan is to remove the moisture from the bathroom.
 Additionally, these fans help to control and eliminate bathroom odors.
-As mentioned in Tips for Preventing Mold and Mildew, allow the fan to run until all excess moisture has vented from the bathroom.
+As mentioned in Tips for Preventing Mold and Mildew, allow the fan to run until all excess moisture has been vented from the bathroom.
 Do NOT leave on all night.
 Please inform the office of any unusual noises.
-Finally, on a quarterly basis, please vacuum the fan.
+Finally, quarterly, please vacuum the fan.
 Use the dusting attachment on the vacuum to clean inside the fan housing and around the motor.
-For hard to reach spots, use a crevice tool on the vacuum.
+For hard-to-reach spots, use a crevice tool on the vacuum.

 APPLIANCES

 Never leave appliances that are in use unattended.
-If any of the appliances in your apartment stop working, we will fix them for you.
-However, before you call the office, first check the circuit breaker to see if it is tripped and then check the electrical cord to assure it is firmly plugged into the outlet.
-If these appear in order, then call or visit the office to report your service request.
+If any appliances in your apartment stop working, we will fix them.
+However, before you call the office, check the circuit breaker to see if it is tripped, and then check the electrical cord to ensure it is firmly plugged into the outlet.
+If these appear in order, report your service request on your Rent Cafe.

 The Disposal

-A garbage disposal is a convenient appliance if used properly.
+A garbage disposal is a convenient appliance if appropriately used.
 Do not overload it.
-The safety overload on the motor will engage if the disposal is overloaded and it will turn off the disposal.
-To reset the safety overload, wait three or four minutes for the motor to cool.
+The safety overload on the motor will engage if the disposal is overloaded, and it will turn off the disposal.
+Wait three or four minutes for the motor to cool to reset the safety overload.
 Then, push the button on the bottom of the motor in the cabinet under the sink.
-Keep your hands and any other objects out of the disposal when it is running.
+Please keep your hands and any other objects out of your disposal when they are running.
 For best operation, follow these steps: Push, but do not stuff food refuse through the splash guard into the disposal.
 A mixed load of hard and soft waste works best.
-Turn cold water on to full flow.
-Flip starting switch “on.”
-Allow disposal to operate until grinding sound diminishes and becomes a humming sound.
-Turn switch off and run cold water for a few moments longer.
-Do not discard the following items in your disposal: metal, string, coffee grounds, olive or fruit pits, plastic, grease, paper, cigarettes, bones, banana peels, oyster or clam shells, dish rags, celery, corn husks, or other nonfood items.
-If a spoon, bottle cap or other item becomes lodged in the disposal, make sure the disposal is turned off before you attempt to retrieve the object.
+Turn the cold water on to full flow.
+Flip the starting switch to “on.”
+Allow disposal to operate until the grinding sound diminishes and becomes humming.
+Turn the switch off and run cold water for a few moments longer.
+Do not discard the following items in your disposal: metal, string, coffee grounds, olive or fruit pits, plastic, grease, paper, cigarettes, bones, banana peels, oyster or clam shells, dish rags, celery, corn husks, or other non-food items.
+If a spoon, bottle cap, or other item becomes lodged in the disposal, ensure the disposal is turned off before you attempt to retrieve the object.

 The disposal is self-cleaning.
 Do not use caustic drain cleaners at any time.
 A lemon or orange rind or baking soda will keep the disposal odor-free.